-8 killed in renewed strikes on Syria’s last rebel enclave
+9 killed in renewed strikes on Syria’s last rebel enclave

-BEIRUT (AP) — At least eight civilians were killed, including three children, when Syrian government rockets hit two villages in the last rebel stronghold in northwestern Syria, rescue workers and a war monitor said Thursday.
+BEIRUT (AP) — At least nine civilians were killed, including three children, when Syrian government rockets hit two villages in the last rebel stronghold in northwestern Syria, rescue workers and a war monitor said Thursday.

 The Syrian Civil Defense team that operates in opposition areas, known as White Helmets, said guided missiles struck in Ibleen, a village in southern Idlib, killing a woman, her daughter and a child and injuring four others.
 All were from the same family, the White Helmets said.

-In eastern Idlib, at least five were killed, including a child, when rockets hit an area where a quarry is located near Foa, according to the Britain-based Syrian Observatory for Human Rights.
+In eastern Idlib, at least six were killed, including a child, when rockets hit an area where a quarry is located near Foa, according to the Britain-based Syrian Observatory for Human Rights.
 Those killed were stone cutters, the Observatory said.
-The White Helmets put the number of those killed at six, including two children.
+The White Helmets also reported the strike, but said two children were among those killed.

 The discrepancy in the number of casualties in a cease-fire zone could not be immediately reconciled.